mstksg/inCode/copy/entries/type-levels.md

 Level 1: Heterogeneous List
 ---------------------------

-The lowest level of safety in which a list might be useful is the heterogeneous list.
+The lowest level of safety in which a list might be useful is the dynamically heterogeneous list.
 This is the level where lists (or "arrays") live in most dynamic languages.

 ```haskell
 data Sigma :: (Type -> Type) -> Type where